googlecodelabs/cloud-nebulous-serverless/README.md

 1. Google Cloud Run (Python 3 via Docker)
 1. Google Cloud Run (Python 3 via Cloud Buildpacks)

 Admittedly, there's a bit of "cheating" due to the duplicity of Python 2 and 3, especially since the application is compatible across both language versions without modification nor use of compatibility libraries.
-However, there are significant differences between both App Engine runtimes, beyond just language differences.
-(For local Flask or Cloud Run deployments, there are either little or no updates to go from 2.x to 3.x, and Cloud Functions does not support Python 2 at all.)
+However there are significant differences between both App Engine runtimes beyond the language updates.
+For local Flask or Cloud Run deployments, there are either little or no updates to go from 2.x to 3.x.
+Neither Cloud Functions nor Cloud Buildpacks support Python 2.

 ### Python versions